LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/auto-close-for-messaging-conversations.md

   - auto-close.html

 ---
 To help agents manage their active connections list effectively, brands are able to configure conversations to automatically close after they have been inactive for a pre configured amount of time.
-Auto close provides a seamless experience for consumers; they will not receive an exit survey, nor see a separator within the conversation thread.
+Auto close provides a seamless experience for consumers; they will not receive a post conversation survey, nor see a separator within the conversation thread.

 For example, if a conversation has been idle for ten days, it can be automatically closed and moved to the closed conversations list.
 If the consumer sends a message after this time, it will be treated as a new incoming conversation.